bendrucker/angular-q-promisify/README.md

 # angular-q-promisify
-Angular service for returning promises from callback APIs
+Angular service for returning `$q` promises from callback APIs